-Civic Bites is a non-partisan, non-profit, research-based, resource of Be A Voter Outreach and Education.
-Be A Voter is a partner in the Students Learn Students Vote Coalition.

-These educational materials are open source and may be shared with colleagues and community members.
+Civic Bites is a non-partisan, non-profit, research-based, service-learning project of Be A Voter Outreach and Education.
+These educational materials are in the public domain and may be shared with colleagues and community members.
 For additional information go to beavoter.info.
+Report broken links to info@beavoter.info.